-Optimal level of CO2 in the lungs and arterial blood (40 mmHg or 5.3% at sea level) provides innumerable Health Benefits for the Body.
+Optimal level of Carbon Dioxide in the lungs and arterial blood (40 mmHg or 5.3% at sea level) provides innumerable Health Benefits for the Body.

-Look at a few facts before considering CO2 as a bad gas…
+Look at a few facts before considering Carbon Dioxide as a bad gas…

-Breathing has a complex mechanism.
-It involves both voluntary as well as involuntary control.
+Breathing involves both voluntary as well as involuntary control.
 Neurological control of breathing originates primarily from the respiratory centers located in brainstem.
 These centers regulate breathing rate and volume on the basis of CO2 levels in the blood.

 Over breathing or hyperventilation is the most serious form of breathing deregulation.
 Over-breathing for a longer period of time can desensitize the chemo-receptors.
 Desensitization can reset the chemoreceptor to trigger breathing cycle at lower concentration of CO2, which can further increase respiratory rate.